 Long graduated from Sterling with a Bachelor of Science degree in Accounting and minor studies in Finance and Theater.
 Long and his wife, Megan (Lowen) Long fs91, have been married for 32 years and have two children, Isabella (Samuel Finch) and Ethan and three grandchildren Jack, Emmett and Juliette.

 The STEM Distinction Award recognizes a Sterling graduate who works in the Science, Technology, Engineering or Mathematics field that has achieved significant success in their professional role and encourages a Christian worldview while discovering innovations and best practices in their field.

-The Excellence in Scholarship Award recognizes a Sterling graduate who has excelled in scholarship, in or outside the academy, and encourages learning and study from a biblical worldview.
+The Excellence in Scholarship Award recognizes a Sterling graduate who has excelled in scholarship, in or outside the academy.

 The Excellence in Education Award recognizes a Sterling graduate who demonstrates the dedication, commitment and loyalty to teaching and service to community that reflects the rich heritage of the education department.

 Kenneth D. Killian is retired after a 50-year career in education where he served as a teacher and then as principal at Mesa Unified School District in Newport Beach, Calif.
 He was recognized for his work as principal by earning the National Renaissance Learning School Award, Schoolwide Title 1 Program Award, Title VII Comprehensive School Grant, and his school earned the Governor's School Reading Award three different years.
 A career highlight for Killian was serving on the advisory board for the Principals’ Center at Harvard University.
 Most recently, he also taught at Vanguard University.